Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Application: Additional Details

-Examining results across a range of values of $b$, we first observe that once $b$ becomes extremely large, we have coarsened the information in the kernel matrix to reduce essentially to a linear space such that \textit{kpop} begins to perform very similarly to mean calibration approaches.
-Until we reach this point, however, \textit{kpop} results are highly consistent across a wide range of values for $b$.
+Examining results across a range of values of $b$, we first observe that \textit{kpop} results are highly consistent across a wide range of values for $b$.
 Notably, at smaller values of $b$, we see how feasibility constraints directly lead to a trade off between achieving calibration on the mean first constraints and seeking balance on the left singular vectors of $\K$.
-Because these mean first results prioritize mean calibration on all available variables, for small values of $b$, \textit{kpop + MF} struggles to find weights that additionally balance on more than the first handful of left singular vectors of $\K$.
+Because these mean first results prioritize mean calibration on all available variables, for small values of $b$, \textit{kpop + mf} struggles to find weights that additionally balance on more than the first handful of left singular vectors of $\K$.
+This can be seen directly in Table \ref{allB_numdims}.
 The resulting estimates therefore perform similarly to mean calibration approaches.